Anji Bridge: History

-The Anji bridge influenced the design of later Chinese bridge structures, such as the similar Yongtong Bridge near Zhao County in Hebei.
+The Anji Bridge influenced the design of later Chinese bridge structures, such as the similar Yongtong Bridge near Zhao County in Hebei.
 The Yongtong Bridge is a 26 m (85 ft) long stone segmental-arch bridge built in 1130 by the Song structural engineer Pou Qianer.

-The intriguing design of the Anji bridge has given rise to many legends.
+The intriguing design of the Anji Bridge has given rise to many legends.
 According to one legend, the bridge was built by a master architect of the mid-1st millennium BC named Lu Ban in a single night.
 In another story the bridge was put to the test by two immortals who crossed it at the same time, and Lu Ban saved it by wading into the water and supporting the structure.

 Although Ming dynasty (1368–1644) authors compared the bridge to "a new moon rising above the clouds" and "a long rainbow hanging on a mountain waterfall", it later fell into obscurity.
 In the 1930s, professor Liang Sicheng of Tsinghua University rediscovered the bridge on a field exploration of ancient architecture in Hebei province.
-He made detailed measurements and published a report and drawing, restoring it reputation and giving it new recognition.
+He made detailed measurements and published a report and drawing, restoring its reputation and giving it new recognition.
 By the time Liang visited the bridge, all of the original stone carving surfaces were gone.
 In a few cases, they were given replacements dating to the Ming dynasty.

 The Anji Bridge underwent several renovations during the following dynasties.
 It was severely damaged in the late Qing dynasty and renovations from 1952 and 1956 were criticized for changing the basic appearance and structure.
 The parapet, balustrades, and posts were replaced by newly carved ones meant to imitate the art style of the Sui period.

-Anji bridge was dedicated as an International Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1991.
+Anji Bridge was dedicated as an International Historic Civil Engineering Landmark by the American Society of Civil Engineers in 1991.
 In 1996, the Chinese authorities nominated it for inclusion in the World Heritage List as having "a very important place in the world bridge building history".